We are now open for all eye care services with a limited schedule and appropriate precautions in place to protect our patients and staff.

 Campus Eye Center is an exceptional eye center with experienced eye doctors, Ophthalmogists and Optometrists, in Lancaster, PA.

-We offer total vision care including contact lenses and revolutionary Lasik eye surgery at our eye and laser center.
+We offer total vision care including contact lenses at either of our two locations.

 Facebook Logo